joshfire/woodman/getstarted.md

 * `warn`: logs a warning message
 * `error`: logs an error message

-These functions mostly behave as those of the usual `console` object, meaning that they can take any number of arguments of basically any type.
+These functions behave as those of the usual `console` object, meaning that they can take any number of arguments of basically any type.

 There are a couple of differences though:

+1. If the first parameter is a string, Woodman replaces the occurrences of `{}` in that string with the string serialization of the remaining parameters.
-1. Woodman produces strings by default.
+2. Woodman produces strings by default.
 If you pass an object, Woodman will not output the object itself but a serialization of that object as a string.
-Depending on whether the object overrides `toString`, the serialization is either the result of calling `toString` or a JSON serialization of the first levels of the object.
-You may override that behavior to log real objects e.g. within a Web browser console thanks to the `appendStrings` setting.
+If the object overrides `toString`, that serialization is the result of calling `toString`.
+If not, it is a JSON serialization of the first levels of the object.
+You may log real objects e.g. within a Web browser console thanks to the `appendStrings` setting.
 See [Appender definition](config.html#appender-definition) in configuration page for details.
-2. If the first parameter is a string, Woodman replaces the occurrences of `{}` in that string with the string serialization of the remaining parameters.

 The code below illustrates these possibilities: